Dinamiko/dk-pdf/readme.txt

 == Description ==

-DK PDF allows site visitors convert WordPress posts and pages to PDF using a button.
+DK PDF allows site visitors convert posts and pages to PDF using a button.

 https://vimeo.com/148082260
 <a href="http://wp.dinamiko.com/demos/dkpdf" target="_blank">See Demo</a>